charlesdwright/charlie-chat/README.md

 2. Set up an LLM (using Hugging Face models) to process the retrieved context and generate a response.
 3. Run queries that involve retrieving documents and using the LLM to answer questions based on those documents.

-# Clarification on Running Steps 3.1, 3.2, and 3.3

-### Overview:
-In Milestone 3, you set up a retriever to fetch relevant documents from your vector store and use an LLM (e.g., Hugging Face) for answering queries based on the retrieved documents.
-The question arises: do you need to re-run the setup steps (retriever initialization and LLM setup) every time you run a query?

-You **don’t** need to re-run Steps 3.1 and 3.2 for every query, as long as the retriever and LLM setup remain unchanged.
+d to re-run Steps 3.1 and 3.2 for every query, as long as the retriever and LLM setup remain unchanged.

 ---